I do not own these characters, or any rights to them, I am simply borrowing them to write a story for amusement purposes only.

 "You get used to it," the burly, bearded man drawled.
 "That one is our special guest of honor."

 "Yep.
-The nuttiest of the nutty," another sentry, a husky woman smirked, twirling a finger around her temper.
+The nuttiest of the nutty," another sentry, a husky woman smirked, twirling a finger around her temple.
 "Actually thinks she's the fire lord."

 The junior guard's eyes rounded.
 "You're kidding.
 The fire lord?"